myint/sleep-player/README.md

 ## Troubleshooting

 ### AirPod buttons not working
-- Ensure the app is the active audio source
+- The app automatically claims media control when you load and play a file
-- Try playing media first, then test AirPod buttons
+- If AirPod buttons control another app instead, pause or quit that app first
-- Check that media key handlers are properly initialized
+- macOS prioritizes the most recently active media player

 ### Video not displaying
 - Ensure the file is a valid video format